EliotKhachi/publicZk/202305080247/README.md

 # Buttons

-A button is an electrical component that connects or disconnects the leads upon pressing it.
+A button is an electrical component that connects/disconnects its leads while it is pressed.

 ## Types of Buttons
-**Normally Open Push Button**
+**Normally Open**
-The two leads of the button are normally disconnected and become connected when pressed.
+The button's leads become connected when pressed.

-**Normally Closed Push Button**
+**Normally Closed**
-The two leads of the button are normally connected and become disconnected when pressed.
+The button's leads become disconnected when pressed.

-**Double Pole Button**
+**Double Pole**
 Path `A` in the circuit is normally connected, and while the button is pressed path path `A` disconnects and `B` becomes connected.

 ## References